MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/updating-device-firmware-using-windows-update.md

 ComponentIDs = ComponentDeviceId
 ```

-In the above INF sample, “ComponentIDs = ComponentDeviceId” indicates that the child device will have a hardware ID “SWC\ComponentDeviceId”.
+In the above INF sample, `ComponentIDs = ComponentDeviceId` indicates that the child device will have a hardware ID `SWC\ComponentDeviceId`.
 When installed, this INF will create the following device hierarchy:

 *image*

 Then for future firmware updates, the firmware update driver source code likely stays the same, but update the INF and firmware binary file.